 The application is binding after the student has received confirmation of their study right.
 You can change the information on your application form or withdraw your application during the application period.
 You will find the Edit your information link in the confirmation email you received when applying.

 Any cancellations should be addressed to the Uniarts Open University one week before the start of the course, not to the teacher of the course.

 A paid study fee will only be refunded in case of illness (a doctor’s note must be provided).
 The study fee will not be refunded if the student does not participate in teaching or if they drop the course.
-If the student cancels their study right after the beginning of the course, the study fee will be charged in full.
+If the student does not cancel their study right according to the terms of cancellation, the study fee will be charged in full.

 Open University studies